Using antibiotics to prevent STIs

 Key points

-• The main concern about this idea is an increase in bacteria that are resistant to an antibiotic needed to treat a wide range of infections.
+• A general concern about this idea is an increase in bacteria that are resistant to an antibiotic needed to treat a wide range of infections.

-It is important to keep in mind that medical guidelines don’t generally recommend using antibiotics in this way.
+It is important to keep in mind that most medical guidelines don’t yet recommend using antibiotics in this way.
 There remains a concern about whether it may lead to the spread of bacteria that are resistant to an antibiotic needed to treat a wide range of infections.

 This page presents some of the research that has been done and the potential pros and cons of using this approach.
-So far, almost all of the research has been done with gay and bisexual men.
-There is a lack of research in this area with other groups.
+So far, most of the research has been done with gay and bisexual men; one study with cisgender women in Kenya had disappointing results.

 What is STI prophylaxis?